jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 The state shall develop socialist education to raise the scientific and cultural level of the whole nation.

-The state shall runschools of all types, provide universal compulsory primary education, develop secondary, vocational and higher education, and also develop preschool education.
+The state shall run schools of all types, provide universal compulsory primary education, develop secondary, vocational and higher education, and also develop preschool education.

 The state shall developdifferent types of educational facilities, eliminate illiteracy, provide political, cultural, scientific, technical and field-specific education for workers, peasants, state employees and other working people, and encourage people to become accomplished individuals through self-study.